openstax/napkin-notes/phil/cnx-routes.md

 https://cnx.org APIs are split into 4 areas and documented in greater detail in each repository.

-You can retrieve published content using the [^cnx-archive] APIs (including search), and can change content using the [^cnx-publishing] APIs.
+You can retrieve published content using the [^cnx-archive] APIs (including search), and can change content using the [^cnx-publishing-api] APIs.

 Browser URLs are managed and documented in [^webview].